 So, I hope you got a lot of value out of this – if you didn’t then tell me.
 I mean just write a comment below and say this video sucked.
 I’m sure I’m inviting a lot of haters and trolls there you go, but if you like it hit the likes, hit the Subscribe, post a comment telling me what else you’d like to get to know.
-I hope this was useful and like I said – hit me up, like and subscribe, put a comment below, thanks!
+I hope this was useful and as I said – hit me up, like and subscribe, put a comment below, thanks!

 Want more?
 Go to https://socialmedia.technologymarketingtoolkit.com/6-ways to download the book 6 Ways To Double Your MSP Leads And Sales WithOUT Spending A Dime On Marketing.